skyfloogle/gm8x_fix/README.md

 The scheduler patch overwrites some debug logging, but that shouldn't cause any issues.

+I've heard reports of the input lag patch making the framepacing less consistent.
+See how it feels, and decide for yourself which you prefer.

 The DirectPlay patch will break GameMaker's built-in networking.
 Any calls to the networking functions will probably trigger an access violation.
 If this causes problems outside of multiplayer modes in any games, open an issue and